 Our water damage restoration business is based on emergencies.
 On occasion, we may need to reschedule a follow-up appointment so we can give another emergency the same immediate response you received when you experienced water damage.
 However, we will attempt to return daily to monitor the drying process, check the equipment, and take moisture readings.

 What’s the Next Step in the Water Damage Restoration Process?

 With nearly 40 years of experience, Compleat Restorations will handle the total restoration, from drying to reconstruction, and restoring your property to its pre-loss condition.
-After drying is complete, the job will be turned over to a Project Manager who will meet with you regarding the restoration phase.
+After drying is complete, the Project Manager will meet with you regarding the restoration phase.

-If your loss is covered by insurance, the estimate will be submitted to your insurance adjuster for approval.
+If your loss is under insurance, they will submit the estimate to your insurance adjuster for approval.
 If your loss is not covered by insurance, the estimate will be submitted to the property owner.
 After the estimate is approved, we will contract with the property owner to begin the repairs.

 Best Practice: Here’s a Quick and Easy Way to Get Your Water Damage Paperwork